KxSystems/kx-vscode/README.md

 ## kdb language server

-A kdb language server is bundled with the vscode extension this offers various common features to aid in the development of kdb code within vscode including
+A kdb language server is bundled with the kdb VS Code extension this offers various common features to aid in the development of kdb code within Visual Studio Code including

 - Syntax highlighting and linting
 - Code Naivigation